ChFarrelMK/optimizevideo/README.md

 Change the script or set those environment variables to a different value

 # optimize_mkv.py

-This is a rewrite of optimize_mkv.sh in python with same features plus the intended additional functionality:
+This is a rewrite of optimize_mkv.sh in python with same features plus this intended additional functionality:

 - Using a sqlite3 database to keep configuration
   - Setup watch folders, so one invocation can scan folders if new files arrived
   - Keeping track and statistics of processed files
   - Configuration
-- Single script
+- Still single script